tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/ErrorHandling.md

 ## Implementing the `IExceptionHandler` interface

+An `IExceptionHandler` handler is a global exception handler which catches any exception thrown by an application except of exceptions thrown by the application startup code.

 This approach is similar to passing a global exception handler callback to the `UseExceptionHandler()` extension method.

 An implementation of the [IExceptionHandler](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/error-handling#iexceptionhandler) is involved.